IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 ### Installing the client
 {: #installing-client-java}

 The client in the following example is [Jest](https://github.com/searchbox-io/Jest), which provides you with an easy HTTP REST client for Java.
-You can follow their installation guide and view code examples on their [Github repository](https://github.com/searchbox-io/Jest/tree/master/jest).
+You can follow their installation guide and view code examples on their [GitHub repository](https://github.com/searchbox-io/Jest/tree/master/jest).

 ### Creating a connection
 {: #creating-connection-java}

 In the example all the code is contained within the `main` method.
 First, add ` BasicConfigurator.configure();` from Apache's Log4j library to show the connection process in the console.
-If you do not add it, you can still connect to your deployment but you will receive a warning telling you to use Log4j.
+If you do not add it, you can still connect to your deployment but you receive a warning to use Log4j.

 ```java
 public class ElasticsearchConnect {